nbro/learning-long-range-perception/code/simulation/README.md

 5. `thymio_controller`

 where `thymio_msgs` and `asebaros_msgs` will be installed from [`ros-aseba`](https://github.com/jeguzzi/ros-aseba).
 The `thymio_controller` contains the ad-hoc controller for the Pioneer3at robot, which is used to move the robot, while recording the bag files, which will be used to create the dataset for training and testing the neural network.

+Issue the following commands inside the `src` folder of your workspace.

 ### Install `pioneer3at_simulation`